lknknm/lknknm/README.md

 ### Hi there 👋

+My name is Lucas, I'm a former Architect (the one who makes buildings), based on São Paulo, Brazil.

 <!--
 **lknknm/lknknm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.